telerik/blazor-docs/knowledge-base/chart-format-percent.md

 3. Reference that file in your root component (`_Host.cshtml` for a server-side app, or `index.html` for a client-side app).

 4. Call the custom formatting function from the template and pass the needed arguments to it.
 It must return the string you want shown in the template.

+>tip You can find a sample project with even more examples in the [https://github.com/telerik/blazor-ui/tree/master/chart/label-template](https://github.com/telerik/blazor-ui/tree/master/chart/label-template) repo.

 ````Razor
 This is only one example, you can implement different functions and logic